Biodegradable mesh bags from cellulose or biopolymers

-We have 2 type of cellulose mesh bags available (alternative size available > 2000 pc), made from cellulose – 100% (beech)wood of thinning EU forest :
+We have 2 types of cellulose mesh bags available (alternative size available > 2000 pc), made of cellulose from 100% (beech)wood of thinning EU forest:

 - Mesh bags 70*28 cm

 - Mesh bags 50*34 cm

 The mesh size of the cellulose mesh is small: only 3 millimeters / 0,12 inches.
 The cellulose mesh is completely biodegradable and will last a couple of weeks to several months depending on the environmental conditions; they'll degrade slower in a colder and dryer environment.
-More information is too be found in the product specification factsheet.
+More information can be found in the product specification factsheet.
 Interested in product and shipping prices?
 Send us a message below.

 From 2022 onwords we have a new and longer lasting mesh type available!

 Since the cellulose mesh often degrades too fast for oyster reef restoration purposes, we designed a biopolymer mesh which is expected to last 3-10 years, depending on environmental conditions (UV, oxygen availability and temperature).

 The biopolymer mesh is only avalaible on a sleeve (300 m), with a diameter of 30 cm and a mesh size of 1 cm.
 On request smaller amounts are available.

-The biodegradable mesh can also function as a grow out bag for aquatic vegetation like riverbank vegetation and submerged aquatic vegetation.
-Moreover, filled with sand, stones or other material the bags can also function as wavebreakers in dynamic zones.
+The biodegradable mesh can also function as a grow-out bag for aquatic vegetation like riverbank vegetation and submerged aquatic vegetation.
+Moreover, filled with sand, stones or other material the bags can function as wavebreakers in dynamic zones.